ambiot/documents/docs/source/ambd_arduino/ambd_mini/peripherals_and_examples/Community Examples/index.rst

    contain the root `toctree` directive.

 ###################################
-|:fire:| User Contribution Examples
+|:fire:| Community Examples
 ###################################

-|:smile:| Welcome to share your examples under the **User Contribution Examples** section if you have completed a project using the Ameba boards.
+|:smile:| Welcome to share your examples under the **Community Examples** section if you have completed a project using the Ameba boards.
 For more information on contribution guidelines, please refer to our official `GitHub Wiki <https://github.com/ambiot/ambd_arduino/wiki/Contributing-to-Ameba>`_

 |image1|